 We end up looking to the people and circumstances outside of ourselves as the causes of our problems as well as the solutions to them, instead of owning the power we have to transform and heal our lives.
-In order to alleviate stress, it’s essential to reconnect to the breath.
+In order to alleviate stress, it’s essential to reconnect to

 Spending even just 5 minutes a day in silent meditation, doing some pranayama breathing or simply focusing on your breath will dramatically improve your overall mental, physical and emotional well-being.
 The key is consistency.

 Essential oils are becoming more popular than ever because of their healing properties.
 Although I don’t believe in ingesting them, diffusing them as aromatherapy is incredibly healing to the mind.

 Ayurveda, the ancient holistic healing science that originated in India, often recommends specific essential oils to help calm the nervous system, or Prana Vata.
 As I mentioned above, the breath is extremely healing to the mind and body.

 Supplementing the breath with certain aromas can have instant calming effect on the mind to help you stay happier, more relaxed and even get better sleep.